hansonchar/texassert/README.md

 Assertion library for unit testing in plain TeX.

-The documentation of this library can be found in `texassert.pdf`, which can be generated via `l3build doc`.
+The documentation of this library can be found in [texassert.pdf](texassert.pdf), which can be generated via `l3build doc`.

 ## Building